-Installation of the replacement pipeline will likely take place from August to December 2022.
+Installation of the replacement pipeline will likely take place between September 2022 and January 2023.

-Where required, vegetation and tree clearance will be undertaken by a small team during February 2022.
+Vegetation and tree clearance was undertaken by a small team in early 2022.

 Before installation starts, the first thing you will see is signs notifying park users that works will be taking place.